Some have asked about routes which are particularly scenic in the Big Sur wilderness areas for a multi-day loop or "thru-hike" backpack,

-I'll describe longer backpacks primarily from a thru-hike perspective
+I'll describe longer backpacks from a North-to-South thru-hike perspective

 - those seeking shorter loop hikes can pick a segment from the options

 described.
-(For loop hikers, a red asterisk * indicates places with nearby vehicle
+For loop hikers, a red asterisk ala * indicates places with nearby vehicle

 the question is how much back-and-forth east-west travel you want to

 do.
-Consdier about possibly doing more of the latter at the expense
+Consider doing more of the latter at the expense

 of the former to have a more memorable trip, instead of just adding